EternityForest/hardlinep2p/README.md

 The key hash we use is the first 20 bytes of the blake2b hash of exactly the DER encoded certificate.
 Everything in the SSL cert is completely ignored, except for checking whether the hash properly matches, so you can use any cert that you want.

+## DrayerDB in the app

+To sync, you must enable the sync server on a node